 This can make it very difficult for them to recognize issues related to their drinking despite the fact that these issues may be apparent to others involved.
 Intervention is a viable option for those who are concerned about their loved one's alcohol abuse.

-A group intervention is generally conducted with those who are close with the individual, to include family, spouse or partner, friends, co-workers and others.
+group intervention is generally conducted with those who are close with the individual, to include family, spouse or partner, friends, co-workers and others.
 The purpose of this intervention is for all participants to have an opportunity to express their feelings, emotions and concerns about the drinking.

-This allows participants to voice their opinion, express their thoughts and feelings in a way that is supportive of all participants.
+This allows participants to voice their opinion, and express their thoughts and feelings in a way that is supportive of all participants.

 What is an Alcoholism Intervention?